 Sailing Down the Amazon on Cargo Boats

 Reaching the destination is important but what is more important is the means by which you reach your destination.
 Majority of the tourists making their way towards Iquitos- the world’s biggest city unreachable by road, choose to take a flight from Lima or the other cities.
 This would not serve to be adventurous.
-If you are really bent on getting the best enjoyment from some of the most wonderful things to do in Peru then take a slow boat like the locals do.
+If you are really bent on getting the best enjoyment from some of the most wonderful things to do in Peru then take a slow boat as the locals do.
 Starting from Tarapoto in North Peru try grabbing share taxi of two hours to the petty riverside town called Yurimaguas.

 Here you can get a boat heading downstream through the Maranon, Amazon and Huallaga rivers to Iquitos.
 There are a large number of boats that make this trip on a regular basis.
 It would be better for you to go for the boats available from Eduardo Transports Company.
 This is because the boats from the source are better and cleaner run than the boats available from the other agencies.